PICT-PBL-6-2021-22/public_health_record_management_system/README.md

 `SECRET_KEY`

-DATABASE contains the dbURI of MongoDB connections and SECRET_KEY contains Secret key for signing and verifying Jason Web Tokens (JWT)
+DATABASE contains the dbURI of MongoDB connections and SECRET_KEY contains the Secret key for signing and verifying JSON Web Tokens (JWT)

 ## Authors